 If you’re all about productivity, a laser printer may be a better choice.
 Best Buy laser printers shine when printing black-text documents and professional-looking office graphics.

-Inkjet printers are great all-rounders, able to handle documents, letters or recipe print-outs, as well as print photos – and, on the whole, do a much better job with the latter than a laser printer.
+Inkjet printers are great all-rounders, able to handle documents, letters or recipe print-outs, as well as print photos – and, on the whole, they do a much better job with the latter than a laser printer.

-Consumer inkjets are usually quite small, so they don't take up much space in your study or spare room, and they're usually quiet, too.
+Consumer inkjets are usually quite small, so they don't take up much space in your home, and they're usually quiet, too.

 Inkjets are cheaper to buy than laser printers, but running costs can be higher.
 This is because of the ink they use during cleaning cycles, meaning it isn't actually used to print.
 With inefficient inkjets, costs per printed page can be much higher than with laser printers.

 'We print a total of 2,750 A4 pages to assess every printer that we test in our lab.
 It all gets recycled when we're finished, so nothing goes to waste.'

 When it comes to printing mono (black-and-white) documents quickly and efficiently, you can't go far wrong with a laser printer.
 You can get a colour laser if you want to produce professional-looking business graphics, too.

 Laser printers are normally faster than inkjets when printing, and can handle a heavier workload if you’re planning to print a lot of pages every month.